appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

 - **url** `String` [optional]
     URL where Elasticsearch cluster is hosted, only needed if your app uses a non appbase.io URL.
 - **type** `String` [optional]
-    defines which types should the queries run on.
-Multiple types can be passed as comma separated.
-The default behavior is to search on all the app types.
+    types on which the queries should run on.
+Multiple types can be passed as comma separated values.
+The default behavior here is to search on all the app types.
-- **theme** `String` [optional]
+- **theme** `Object` [optional]
-    specify a UI theme as one of `rbc-blue` or `rbc-dark`.
-Read more about theming [here](https://opensource.appbase.io/reactivemaps/manual/v1/advanced/Theming.html).
+    // TODO: Update usage of theme.

 > Note
 >